 Content, Learning Outcome and Preconditions

-- know how discrete and continuous random variables/vectors are generated using statistical software
+- know how discrete and continuous random variables/vectors are generated using statistical software such as R

 - understand Bayesian principles, such as prior, posterior distributions